How Much Does It Cost to Do Closed Captioning In-House?

 In-House Captioning Cost Calculation

 First, we should define the requirements for a successfully captioned video file.
 For most web-based video content, a video can be captioned using a small, external file that does not require any additional encoding or authoring of the video itself.
-That caption file is essentially a transcript that is broken up into caption frames with timecodes to denote when each caption frame should show up.
+That caption file is essentially a transcript that is broken up into caption frames with timecodes to denote when each caption frame should appear.

 There are three main components in creating captions for video content: transcribing the video, synchronizing the text, controlling quality, and then managing the overall process.